NLnetLabs/rotonda-doc/manual/source/application.rst

 ========

 A Rotonda application consists of multiple components strung together into a pipeline.
-Currently Rotonda features three different types of components: Connectors, RIB and Targets.
+Currently Rotonda features three different types of components:
+Connectors, RIBs and Targets.

-Data flows from West to East beginning with a connector, through one or more intermediate ribs and out terminating at at least one target.
+Data flows from West to East beginning with a connector, through one or more intermediate RIBs and out terminating at at least one target.

 Additionally Rotonda has HTTP interfaces to the North and output stream interfaces to the South.
-The HTTP interfaces to the North may be used to inspect and interact with the application. a RIB extends the HTTP interface with additional capabilities.
-The target to the South provide support for alternate forms of output such as MQTT event publication and logging/capture to file.
+The HTTP interfaces to the North may be used to inspect and interact with the application.
+A RIB extends the HTTP interface with additional capabilities.
+The target to the South provides support for alternate forms of output such as MQTT event publication and logging/capture to file.